zerynth/docs/docs/reference/libs/melexis/mlx90615/docs/examples.md

 ## MLX90615

-Simple example to read values from the Melexis MLX90615 infrared thermometer
+Simple example to read values from the Melexis MLX90615 infrared thermometer.